lhoangan/lhoangan.github.io/_posts/spiritual/2019-03-14-pray-and-receive.md

 share: true
 ---

+Today's Gospel is from [Mathew 7:7-25](http://usccb.org/bible/readings/bible/matthew/7:7) talking about praying and receiving.
+It starts with the famous liner:

 > Ask and it will be given to you;
 seek and you will find;
 knock and the door will be opened to you.